 What to do when your hunting dog stops delivering the birds

-Believe it or not, this is not uncommon.
-Clients often call us for training and help because they want to hunt with their Labrador, Golden or Chesapeake Bay Retriever but somewhere along the way the dog decided to stop retrieving.
+Believe it or not, this is a common problem.
+We are constantly fielding calls from hunters who want to hunt with their Labrador, Golden or Chesapeake Bay Retriever but somewhere along the way the dog decided to stop retrieving.
 This can be a huge problem and, unfortunately, is not an easy one to fix.

 Why your retriever stopped retrieving

 There could be many reasons why your retriever stopped retrieving.
 In fact, it could be a combination of reasons.
 Before you pursue training to correct the problem, however, you should first try to determine why your retriever stopped retrieving.

 It is important to rule out any health issues first.
 If the reluctance to retrieve started suddenly, it is possible that your dog is not feeling well.
 If your dog is older, he or she may be developing arthritis and running may be difficult or painful.
 Or, his or her teeth may be rotting and picking anything up is painful.
 A vet visit may be helpful to rule out any underlying health issues.